New to water filtration? Our guide will tell you everything you need to know, from our water treatment experts.

 - Inline shower filters, which connect to the shower arm before your current showerhead.
 These filters are better if you’d prefer to use your existing showerhead while still filtering your water.

 Showerhead filters work by filtering the water that travels through your shower hose and showerhead.
 As well as removing certain contaminants, some shower filters add healthy minerals to your shower water.
+Some specific shower filters can even reduce water hardness.

 Shower filters cost between $30 and $60 upfront.
 You can expect to spend $50-$110 per year on shower water filters.